Vector graphics: File formats

-This vector-based (SVG format) image of a round four-color swirl displays several unique features of vector graphics versus raster graphics: there is no aliasing along the rounded edge (which would result in digital artifacts in a raster graphic), the color gradients are all smooth, and the user can resize the image infinitely without losing any quality.

 Vector graphics are commonly found today in the SVG, WMF, EPS, PDF, CDR or AI types of graphic file formats, and are intrinsically different from the more common raster graphics file formats such as JPEG, PNG, APNG, GIF, WebP, BMP and MPEG4.

 The World Wide Web Consortium (W3C) standard for vector graphics is Scalable Vector Graphics (SVG).
 The standard is complex and has been relatively slow to be established at least in part owing to commercial interests.
 Many web browsers now have some support for rendering SVG data but full implementations of the standard are still comparatively rare.

 In recent years, SVG has become a significant format that is completely independent of the resolution of the rendering device, typically a printer or display monitor.
 SVG files are essentially printable text that describes both straight and curved paths, as well as other attributes.
 Wikipedia prefers SVG for images such as simple maps, line illustrations, coats of arms, and flags, which generally are not like photographs or other continuous-tone images.
 Rendering SVG requires conversion to a raster format at a resolution appropriate for the current task.
 SVG is also a format for animated graphics.

 There is also a version of SVG for mobile phones called SVGT (SVG Tiny version).
 These images can count links and also exploit anti-aliasing.
 They can also be displayed as wallpaper.

 CAD software uses its own vector data formats, usually proprietary formats created by software vendors, such as Autodesk's DWG and public exchange formats such as DXF.
 Hundreds of distinct vector file formats have been created for GIS data over its history, including proprietary formats like the Esri file geodatabase, proprietary but public formats like the Shapefile and the original KML, open source formats like GeoJSON, and formats created by standards bodies like Simple Features and GML from the Open Geospatial Consortium.